kleimkuhler/dump/README.md

 # Dump
-A collection of small programs
+A collection of code snippets